bradtraversy/coding-with-ai-course-resources/context/research/ai-integration-research.md

 ## Research

-Investigate best practices for integrating OpenAI GPT-4o Mini into a Next.js application for the following features:
+Investigate best practices for integrating the OpenAI "gpt-5-nano" model into a Next.js application for the following features:

 - Auto-tagging content
 - AI-generated summaries